 Need Help?
 We are right here!

-miniOrange gives you safe access to your Zendesk account for businesses with full control of access and authentication for the application through miniOrange's Zendesk Single Sign-On solution. miniOrange can connect to any third-party identity provider (IdP) like Azure Active Directory (AD), Okta, Auth0, etc. Users can authenticate with their identity provider (IdP) credentials.
+miniOrange gives you easy and safe access to your Zendesk account for businesses with full control of authentication for the application through miniOrange's Zendesk Single Sign-On (SSO) solution. miniOrange can connect to any third-party Identity Provider (IdP) like Azure Active Directory (AD), Okta, Auth0, etc. Adding to it they can be authenticated with their identity provider (IdP) credentials.

 Following are Single Sign-on Options for Zendesk :

 Enable Single Sign-on for zendesk account using Social and Business account such as Twitter, Facebook, Google, Microsoft, etc.

 Enable SAML SSO and authenticate using any User Store or IdP of your choice

 miniOrange provides user authentication from various external sources, which can be Directories (like ADFS, Microsoft Active Directory, Azure AD, OpenLDAP, Google, AWS Cognito etc), Identity Providers (like Shibboleth, Ping, Okta, OneLogin, KeyCloak), Databases (like MySQL, Maria DB, PostgreSQL) and many more.

 Test SSO login to your Zendesk account with miniOrange IdP: